Thaandavam: Plot

 31 December 2010: At 11:59 pm, a sudden bomb blast occurs in London, killing several people.

 After a year, A blind man named Kenny Thomas lays flowers on the memorial and mourns someone's death during the bomb blast.
 He is provided with secret details by a mysterious woman.
-Kenny takes a taxi driven by Sathyan, a comical Tamilian.
-Kenny kills someone and throws the body down.
-Sathyan flees.
-Kenny produces a sound from his mouth to find his way, which is later explained as echolocation.
-Kenny plays the piano in a church.
-He is blind and has so many people who care for him.
-Soon he carries out two more murders, taking the same taxi driven by the innocent Sathyan and following instructions from the mysterious woman.
-Inspector Veerakathi, a British Tamil officer is in charge of investigating the murders.
+Kenny then takes a taxi driven by Sathyan, a comical Tamilian.
+He drops Kenny at a place and waits for him to return, but Kenny goes inside, kills a person and throws him down.

-Sara Vinayagam, a British-born Anglo-Indian woman, wins the Miss London title, and to build her social profile, goes to Kenny's church.
-Initially, Kenny is aloof but eventually, they become friends.
-Sara's father is the doctor performing autopsies of the dead bodies.
-Veerakathi starts to suspect Kenny.
-As Sathyan is found on all the murder spots, the police arrest him, suspecting he has a connection with the murders.
-Sathyan finds a picture of Kenny in a local newspaper and informs Veerakathi of Kenny's connection.
+Seeing the corpse, Sathyan flees; Kenny is shown to produce a sound from his mouth to find his way, which is later shown as echolocation.
+Kenny plays the piano in a church, and as he is blind, he has many people care for him.
+In the meantime, he carries out two more murders, taking the same taxi driven by the innocent Sathyan, following instructions from the mysterious woman.

-Sathyan is released and meets Sara.
-Kenny who is about to kill the steel company owner named Victor, flees the scene after sensing their presence.
-He takes Sathyan's taxi to escape.
-Sara and Sathyan join him in pursuit.
-As he is blind, Kenny runs the taxi into a river.
-Taking refuge on a riverbank, Kenny's identity is revealed by the mysterious woman.
+Sara Vinayagam, a British-born Anglo-Indian woman, wins the Miss London title, and to build her social profile, she goes to Kenny's church and acts like she is helping out there.
+Initially, Kenny does not like her, but eventually, they become friends.
+Sara's father is a doctor, who supports Kenny.
+Inspector Veerakathi, a British Tamil citizen, is the officer in charge of investigating the murders.

-Kenny is a RAW officer from India, whose real name is Shivakumar and he marries Meenakshi, an eye doctor in Delhi.
-While handling a case where an Indian Army secret (a flowchart) about a WMD goes missing, Shiva has come to London.
-Things go radically wrong and he ends up becoming Kenny after the London bomb blast.
-The mysterious woman is the real Kenny's wife Geetha, who is taking revenge on those responsible for bomb blast in which Kenny is killed.
+As the autopsy of the murdered victims takes place under Sara's father, Veerakathi visits him and learns about Kenny, who is admitted there for a small accident.
+Veerakathi initially suspects Kenny but is not convinced.
+Sathyan is found at all the murder locations, and the police arrest him; suspecting his involvement in the murders.
+Sathyan manages to find a picture of Kenny from a local newspaper and informs Veerakathi.